woocommerce/woocommerce/readme.txt

 Tested up to: 3.3
 Stable tag: 1.4.3

-WooCommerce is an open-source e-commerce toolkit that helps you sell anything.
+WooCommerce is a powerful, extendable eCommerce plugin that helps you sell anything.
 Beautifully.

 == Description ==

 Transform your WordPress website into a thorough-bred online store.
-Delivering enterprise-level quality & features whilst backed by a name you can trust.
+Delivering enterprise-level quality and features whilst backed by a name you can trust.
 Say hello to WooCommerce.

+WooCommerce is built by WooThemes who also offer premium eCommerce themes and extensions to further enhance your shopfront.

 [vimeo http://vimeo.com/29198966]